 Years ago, when we were still newcomers to Paris, we were asking our hotel concierge at Hotel Le Saint Gregoire for directions to get to the historic brasseries Bofinger.
 (It was from her that we learned how to pronounce it, beau fawn-SHAY.)
 She dismissed Bofinger with a wave of her hand and told us that there was a bistro just down the street that was better, Le Petit Lutetia — more on Le Petit Lutetia later.

-The point she was making is that there are lots of good cafes, brasseries, and bistros in Paris and you don't need to go to a famous tourist eatery for a great experience.
+The point she was making is that there are lots of good cafes, brasseries, and bistros in Paris and you don't need to go to a famous tourist eatery or to the outer arrondissements for a great experience.

-1. Ethnic restaurants — we don't travel to Paris to eat at a Chinese, Vietnamese, Thai, or Italian restaurants.
+1. Ethnic restaurants — No!
+We don't travel to Paris to eat at a Chinese, Vietnamese, Thai, or Italian restaurants.
 We're in Paris to eat French food.

 2. There's no reason for you to go the 19th to get a good meal in Paris, especially with children in tow.
 There are plenty of good restaurants close to where your hotel is located.